interpid2/ROS/README.md

     * abbCmd.py - example for control

 ### Using info node
-Function jointsInfo creates new node named "abb_jointListener" and subscribes to the "/joint_states" topic get the current joint angles.
+Function jointsInfo creates new node named _**abb_jointListener**_ and subscribes to the "/joint_states" topic get the current joint angles.
 Angles displayed are in degrees.
 Node can be runned as a normal node or as anonymous node.
-If its run as anonymous node then ROS will append a unique id at the end of the node name.
+If it's run as anonymous node then ROS will append a unique id at the end of the node name.

 Usage:
 ```python